Icarus (2010 film): Marketing

 First images from the film set emerged in early July, 2009.
 This coincided with the release of a teaser poster and teaser trailer later the same month.
 The official trailer was released a year later on July 23, 2010.
 In an effort to promote the film's DVD release, two behind-the-scenes featurettes were published beforehand.
 In them, Lundgren discusses his role as an actor and director, how he prepares for filming action scenes, and how he trains prior to performing any stunts.

 Distribution

 At the 2008 Cannes Film Market, CineTel Films acquired the international distribution rights to Icarus.
 According to the president and CEO of Cinetel Films, Paul Hertzberg, the "strong sales response Icarus received at [the Cannes Film Market reflected] the film's potential to be a hit among audiences around the world".

 Home media

-On August 16, 2010, the film was distributed on Blu-ray and DVD in the United Kingdom by Anchor Bay, followed by the United States on October 19.
+On August 16, 2010, the film was distributed on both Blu-ray and DVD in the United Kingdom by Anchor Bay, followed by the United States on October 19.